juliancwirko/meteor-s-id/README.md

         // turn on e-mail verification.. without it user is still able to login, you can block it in the app by
         // checking e-mail verified field
         emailVerification: true,
+        // change it to 'true' if you need only e-mail field on register form (default there is username and e-mail)
+        registerEmailFieldOnly: false,
         // you can pass empty messages object to turn it off
         messages: {
             verifyEmail: 'Verify your e-mail address',